tobiasdemendonca/tf-charmed-maas-training/docs/how_to_restore.md

 ```

 #### Stuck initializing maas database/ unable to delete custom image upon restore
 When restoring, you may run into MAAS being stuck initializing.
-If you are restoring MAAS in non-HA, you will not be able to access MAAS, or with MAAS in HA you might be able to access some regions that are not stuck initializing.
+If you are restoring MAAS in a single-node topology, you will not be able to access MAAS, or with MAAS in a multi-node topology you might be able to access some regions that are not stuck initializing.

 This is due to custom images not being fully backed up on regions, but they were backed up in the database, due to images not being synced across all regions at the time of backup.
 To resolve this difference, you need to remove the problematic custom image entry from the database before forcing MAAS to re-initialize, as outlined below.